wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-33.&emsp;Miracles honour you because you are loveable.
+33. Miracles honour you because you are loveable.
 ²They dispel illusions about yourself and perceive the light in you.
 ³They thus atone for your errors by freeing you from your nightmares.
 ⁴By releasing your mind from the imprisonment of your illusions, they restore your sanity.